sikaeducation/curriculum/201/standards/add-interactivity/topics/dom-query-selectors/README.md

 # DOM: Getting Elements

-The DOM is how the browser represents HTML internally, and you interact with the DOM through JavaScript.
-How can these two technologies talk to each other?
+Browsers build the DOM from HTML and JavaScript is used to interact with the DOM.
+This means that you can use JavaScript to get DOM elements from the page:

 ```html
 <h1>Some Heading</h1>